President, Kellie Parker

 Vice President, Corina Lopez

-Corina is a San Leandro City Council member and member of the Alameda County Democratic Party Central Committee.
+Corina is a former member of the San Leandro City Council and member of the Alameda County Democratic Party Central Committee.
 She also serves on the Alameda County Fire Advisory Commission and the San Leandro Improvement Association Board.

 Treasurer, Monique Stevenson